ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 ## 4.2 Login/Authentication [**[↑]**](#table-of-content)

-#### A. Login with iris and face to registration client
-#### B. A Supervisor, can unlock a user's account on the Registration Client

-A Supervisor or Admin can unlock a user’s account that has been locked due to five consecutive unsuccessful login attempts.

-A Supervisor or Admin can log in to the Registration Client and views a list of users whose accounts are locked at a given point of time.

-#### C. Allows biometric login of the Registration Officer or Supervisor to the client application
+#### A. Allows biometric login of the Registration Officer or Supervisor to the client application

 MOSIP supports single factor and multi factor login including iris and face capture.
 An Admin config setting determines the mode of login.